StaZhu/fix-webm-meta/README.md

 ##### Why timeslice will reduce memory usage?

-Because blob creation has a Renderer -> Main -> Memory/Disk Transport process, and if no mediaRecord.RequestData() called or timeslice specified, then all data will be buffered in renderer process, we have to clear the data in memory.
+Because Blob creation has a Renderer -> Main -> Memory/Disk Transport process, and if no mediaRecord.RequestData() called or timeslice specified, then all data will be buffered in the renderer process, we have to clear the data in memory.

 ##### What Video record tooks me 2GB（x64) in main process?